Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Thanh niênBáo Thanh niên13/04/2024
+Báo Thanh niênBáo Thanh niên12/04/2024

 Tuyển thủ quốc gia Võ Minh Trọng (trái) đang đá cho đội Bình Dương, vốn có xuất phát điểm từ giải hạng nhất

-FOR YOUNG PLAYERS, IT'S TIME FOR A CHANGE
+FOR YOUNG PLAYERS, IT'S TIME FOR A CHANGE.

 Bóng đá Việt Nam bắt đầu lại: Cần phá bỏ sự bất cập- Ảnh 2.

-The first division needs more teams to participate.
+The first division needs more participating teams.

 TIGHTEN CLUB STANDARDS